US Alcoholic Beverage Market – Overview

 The wine and spirits industry has experienced steady growth over the last ten years.
 The spirits segment volume has been growing at a CAGR of 1.8% over the last 10 years while revenues outpace this growth with a CAGR of 3.3%.
 The wine segment has been growing steadily at a CAGR of 3.4% over the last ten years in revenues and a CAGR of 2.2% in volume.

 Open States are approximately 80% of the wine and 75% for spirits, the remainder are sold into control/monopoly states.
 The largest markets are California, Florida and New York.

 Revenue share change of large and small brands in selected food categories 2009-2013 in %

-Smaller brands taking share of larger brands is a phenomenon across many FMCG (fast moving consumer goods) categories.
+Smaller brands within the alcoholic beverage industry taking share of larger brands is a phenomenon across many FMCG (fast moving consumer goods) categories.
 Factors often cited as reasons include: shortening life cycles of brands in general, entrepreneurial innovation wave, liberalization and de-concentration of marketing avenues (e.g., Internet), premiumization, desire of consumers to differentiate themselves.

 Market is getting more fragmented- smaller brands have been gaining share

 Smaller brands have been gaining share.
 The non-top 5 brands gained up to 12 percentage points over a 20 year period and up to 6 percentage points in the last 5 years.